Cygn/pdfshrink/README.md

 * printer: 300 dpi
 * prepress 300 dpi + colors

-The default is screen (worst quality, best reduction). if outfile is not specified, it will be infile.shrink.pdf.
 It doesn't give smaller files in every case, but often does.
+If the same image is used several times in the original file the reduction can be quite substantial.
+The default is *screen* (worst quality, best reduction).
+Metadata is kept and it produces a PDF1.4 compatible file.
+If outfile is not specified, it will be *infile.shrink.pdf*.